 I think there was a desire to depict men more positively than they seem to be in the media generally.
 It feels to me that a lot of shows, movies, and TV ads often show male characters to be both nasty and sleazy, or as being incompetent, Homer Simpson types.
 We wanted to show men and women both in the same good light, as being equals – and that eventually led us in the Star Trek direction.

-James) I know that “Chance Encounter” is based in the TNG era, but how do you feel “Chance Encounter” is different to other productions out there?
+James) I know that “Chance Encounter” is based in the TNG era, but how do you feel “Chance Encounter” is different from other productions out there?

 Gary) Having learned a bit more about fan films since starting on Chance Encounter – getting a feel what other types of work are out there, I’d say that ours seems to be different in a few ways.